voxpupuli/puppet-icinga2/README.md

 Set to present enables the scheduleddowntime object, absent disables it.
 Defaults to `present`

 ##### `scheduleddowntime_name`
-Set the Icinga2 name of the scheduleddowntime object.
+Set the Icinga 2 name of the scheduleddowntime object.
 Defaults to `title` of the define resource.

 ##### `host_name`
 The name of the host this comment belongs to.